universal-ctags/citre/docs/user-manual/citre-global.md

 ```console
 $ mkdir -p ~/.cache/gtags/
 ```

+This may not work on Windows, see `citre-gtags-args`.

 If you want to use the Pygments plugin parser, you need the following config: